Click on any thumbnail below to pop up a window with a larger image and more information.

 Imlay.
 Ex-Baryla, from his award winning Civil War Sun Tax exhibit.

 One-of-a-kind pair on back of a tintype.
-The top stamp is the Scott-listed T13a double transfer.
-Of greater interest, however, is the second stamp in the pair, the position directly below the T13a, which shows similar doubling, but not as strong.
+The top stamp is the Scott-listed T13a double transfer, plate position 147, showing doubling of both top and bottom elements.
+The stamp below it it is plate position 161, which shows doubling of the top elements only.
 Ex-Baryla, from his award winning Civil War Sun Tax exhibit.

 P. A. Stout.
 Elaborate stencil that served double duty as a backstamp and as stamp cancel.
 See this stamp for an example of the same stencil used to cancel a stamp.
 Ex-Baryla, from his award winning Civil War Sun Tax exhibit.